lightward/mechanic-tasks/docs/auto-invite-customers-after-an-order/README.md

 Tags: Email, Invite, Orders, Retention

 Automatically prompt customers to activate their customer accounts, after placing an order in your store, by triggering a customizable Shopify-powered email.
 Useful if your online store unlocks special offers, functionality, or content after making a purchase.
-Optionally, only send invitations if the customer has ordered a product with a specific tag.
+Optionally, only send invitations if the customer has a certain tag and/or has ordered a product with a specific tag.

 * View in the task library: [tasks.mechanic.dev/auto-invite-customers-after-an-order](https://tasks.mechanic.dev/auto-invite-customers-after-an-order)
 * Task JSON, for direct import: [task.json](../../tasks/auto-invite-customers-after-an-order.json)